HENRY RICHMOND 1885–1932

 Started school 1st October 1888.

-Age 15 living on Mount Pleasant, Radcliffe on Trent, with mother, Mary A. Richmond, sisters Rose 26, Jane 23, both laundresses, Emily 19, a blouse machinist, and Mary’s grandchildren Clarice 4 and Leslie 1.
+Age 15 living on Mount Pleasant, Radcliffe on Trent, with widowed mother, Mary A. Richmond, sisters Rose and Jane, laundresses, Emily, a blouse machinist, and Mary’s grandchildren Clarice 4 and Leslie 1.
 He is employed as a blacksmith.

 Rank: Shoeing Smith (promoted Corporal)